 On this page, you'll find information about applying to ARU through Clearing, and making plans for university – such as arranging student finance or looking for accommodation.

 Applying through Clearing is quick and easy.
-From July-September, simply check our list of courses with Clearing vacancies and apply online or by phone.
+From 1 July, you can browse our list of courses with Clearing vacancies and apply online or by phone.

-We accept Clearing applications from 3 July.
-At this time you can browse courses with Clearing vacancies and apply online or by phone.
+We accept Clearing applications from 1 July.
+From this date, you'll be able to browse courses with Clearing vacancies and apply online or by phone.
 The details you need will be on individual course pages.

 There is no official closing date for Clearing.
 In many cases you can apply from July through to September, when the new university year starts.
 However, some courses may fill up before September, so we usually recommend applying earlier if you can.